How to cut your water bill

 The average water bill is rising to around £603 per year in 2025/26.
 You can't switch supplier, but you can cut costs by getting a meter (saves most small households £100+ per year), claiming social tariffs if on benefits, checking for leaks, and applying for the WaterSure cap if you have a medical condition or large family.

-Get a Water Meter
+Get a Meter

 | Household | Typical Saving With Meter |